johangithub/AFMAN11-217v1/chp5.md

 ##### Figure 5.15.
 RNP Converging Runway Operations.

-5.11.
-Database Issues for RNAV and GPS Navigation.
+#### 5.11.{#5_11} Database Issues for RNAV and GPS Navigation.

 GPS and other RNAV procedures rely on data extracted from the aircraft navigation database.
 The potential for serious navigation errors is created by inherent properties of database creation and its use by aircrew and aircraft systems.
 In order to mitigate these potential errors crews must be familiar with database issues and required procedures.

 5.11.1.
 Aircraft use navigation databases provided by either National Geospatial-Intelligence Agency (NGA) (i.e. DAFIF) or a commercial vendor (i.e. Jeppesen).
 These databases contain a worldwide list of airports, navigation aids, waypoints, and instrument procedures.
 Outside the US NAS, this data is provided by host nations, and is not necessarily qualitychecked by database providers during database creation.
 Navigation data may be filtered and tailored to meet individual aircraft requirements.
 Jeppesen tailors their data to meet customer specifications, while DAFIF data is filtered and formatted by outside contractors.
 Updated navigation data is published on a 28-day cycle.

 5.11.1.1.
 Database Requirements.
 In order to use GPS for the terminal area, all procedures (DP, Standard Terminal Arrival (STAR), IAP) must be retrieved in their entirety from a current, approved navigation database.
 Only those approaches included in the receiver database are authorized, and must display as full approaches (not advisory approaches which would not allow pilot to "arm" the approach).

 5.11.1.1.1.
 Manual Data Base Manipulation.
 Users may not alter terminal procedures retrieved from the equipment database.
-However, this requirement does not prevent the storage of -user-defined‖ data.
+However, this requirement does not prevent the storage of "user-defined" data.
 This requirement also does not preclude aircrew from complying with ATC instructions by proceeding direct to a point on a STAR/DP or by receiving ATC vectors onto course.
-This -user-defined‖ data, however, cannot be part of a terminal procedure, to include IAF or feeder fixes.
+This "user-defined" data, however, cannot be part of a terminal procedure, to include IAF or feeder fixes.

 5.11.2.
 Database related errors have occurred at all stages of database development and use.
 Host nations have provided inaccurate data; database providers have introduced errors during database creation and aircraft specific tailoring; aircrew have selected incorrect waypoint/procedure data; finally, aircraft flight management systems/navigation computers have flown instrument procedures in a manner that does not match the charted procedure.